open-edge-insights/eii-azure-bridge/README.md

 After executing this command you will see a JSON blob printed to your console window.
-Save the `clientId`, `clientSecret`, `subscriptionId`, and `tenantId` for configuring the sample ONNX EIS UDF later.
+Save the `clientId`, `clientSecret`, `subscriptionId`, and `tenantId` for configuring the sample ONNX EII UDF later.

 ##### Pushing a Model to AzureML